naymspace/backpex/guides/live_resource/user-preferences.md

 Skip the mirror (just call `BackpexPreferences.set(key, value)`) when:

-- The value round-trips through something the server sees on every render anyway.
-Backpex's filters and order are the example: they live in the URL, and pinning them in the mirror would fight live navigation.
+- The value round-trips through something the server sees on every render anyway and is not also used as a persisted mount fallback.
+Transient filters and order with the default `persist: []` live entirely in the URL and do not need preference writes at all.
 - The server is always authoritative on every render — e.g. a DB-backed preference read fresh from Ecto in `mount/3`.
 There's no frozen snapshot to override.